Maneren/KIV-UPP/sem01/README.md

 ```

 The overall code structure is nearly identical, but it runs in parallel
-and around 1.8 times faster[^laptop].
+and around 1.6 times faster on the laptop (see below).

+Internally, they just iterate over the range, create a future for each element,
+and wait for all the futures to resolve.

 #### Threadpool

 After creating the parallel abstraction, I noticed that they spawn hundreds of
 threads, usually for quite small tasks, making the thread creation and deletion
 a major part of the runtime.
 So I implemented a basic threadpool and altered the
-parallel abstractions slightly to use it instead of `std::thread`.
-This resulted
+parallel abstractions slightly to use it instead.
+This resulted in a major
-in major speedups, making the snippet shown above over 2.5 times faster than
+speedup, making the snippet shown above over 2.5 times faster than the serial
-the serial version instead.
+version instead.

 #### Performance testing mode